johan162/hpdf_table/docs/Building.md

 have `xcode` command line tools installed which is basically a pre-requisite required for all development on OSX.
 *(On ancient versions of OSX this was not the case.)*

+3. **libjansson** - Library to parse JSON files.
+Needed to enable table serialization to- and from JSON format.
+*Note:* This can be omitted but then no serialization functions will be available in the library.

 ### Different versions of iconv on OSX

 Unfortunately there are two different (and incompatible) versions of `libiconv` readily available for OSX.
 One library